CompArchFA16/CA16_tools/README.md

-# HDL Tools
+# FPGA Tools
-This repo contains a vagrant box to bring up Verilog tools and Vivado into a working development environment that can connect to and program Digilent boards.
+This master branch contains the scripts for generating the vagrant box given that the relevant installer filers are already downloaded to the machine.

 # What you will need
-* 40 GB of free disk space.
-  * The image actually gets very close to this size, but can be compacted later.
 * Virtualbox
 * Virtualbox Extensionpack
 * Vagrant